-The Company uses a portion of Interlink's Irvine, California office as its corporate headquarters, pursuant to which the Company pays a facility usage fee of approximately \$4,600 per month.
-The Company also uses a portion of Interlink's Los Angeles, California office, pursuant to which the Company pays a facility usage fee of approximately \$1,100 per month.
+The Company uses a portion of Interlink's Irvine, California office as its corporate headquarters, pursuant to which the Company pays a facility usage fee of approximately \$1,600 per month.
+The Company also used a portion of Interlink's Los Angeles, California office through August 2023, pursuant to which the Company paid a facility usage fee of approximately \$1,100 per month.

-The Company leases a 7,287 square foot facility in Shenzhen, China.
-In May 2022, the Company renewed this lease for the period June 1, 2022 through May 31, 2024 for approximately \$3,500 per month.
+The Company leases a 7,287 square-foot facility in Shenzhen, China.
+In May 2022, the Company renewed this lease for the period September 1, 2022 through May 31, 2024 for approximately \$3,500 per month.